simonw/datasette/docs/authentication.rst

 Permissions for canned queries
 ==============================

-Datasette's :ref:`canned_queries` default to allowing any user to execute them.
+Datasette's :ref:`canned queries <canned_queries>` default to allowing any user to execute them.

 You can limit who is allowed to execute a specific query with the ``"allow"`` key in the :ref:`metadata` configuration for that query.